Creating Format Profiles for Bank Reconciliation

 If an import will exceed the suggested limit for linked accounts, configure multiple format profiles for parallel imports.

-For information on how many banking transactions you can import and how many accounts you can link using the Bank Feeds SuiteApp, see Limitations of Using the Bank Feeds SuiteApp.
+For information about how many banking transactions you can import and how many accounts you can link using the Bank Feeds SuiteApp, see Limitations of Using the Bank Feeds SuiteApp.

 To do the following procedure, you need the Financial Institution Records permission.